rooseveltframework/teddy/README.md

 Teddy is the most readable and easy to learn templating language there is!

-It's an easy-to-read, HTML-based, mostly logic-less DOM templating engine with support for both server-side and client-side templating.
+Or put a more technical way, Teddy is an easy to read, HTML-inspired, mostly logic-less DOM templating engine with support for both server-side and client-side templating.

 It uses HTML-like `<tags>` for rudimentary templating logic and Teddy Roosevelt's facial hair for `{variables}`.